 So, what’s in this issue?

 We have an impassioned call to us as designers to reframe our relationship with our world before we kill it, and us.
 We follow up on two Sydney Design Festival presentations—a project involving extreme users and place from digital agency ustwo, and a virtual exhibition of very physical objects from a group of creatives from UNSW Art & Design.
-And we caught up with Annette Harcus.
-She is one of 2018s inductees to the AGDA Hall of Fame to get her thoughts on design in Australia.
+And we caught up with Annette Harcus, one of the 2018 inductees to the AGDA Hall of Fame, to get her thoughts on design in Australia.

 As always, we include our regular items.
 Our Question interrogates designers with a close connection to another culture on how that influences their work in Australia.
 Our spotlight on young designers brings us the wonderfully titled ‘The Home with the Rotten Heart’ from UTS graduate Rachel Cronin, and not one, but two, emerging (twin sister) designers—an illustrator and a jeweller.
 And be sure to check out the invisible designer for this issue.

-Finally, we are proud to have gathered for Ligature Journal Issue Seven, Place our team of five interns from three Sydney design programs—Billy Blue, UTS and, for the first time, Enmore Design Centre.
+Finally, we are proud to have gathered our team of five interns from three Sydney design programs—Billy Blue, UTS and, for the first time, Enmore Design Centre.
 We’re sure you will agree that the subtle variations in approach gained from their respective colleges has resulted in another exciting issue.